turris-cz/user-docs/docs/hw/mox/modules/f.md

 ## Key features

-The F module expands your configuration with more USB 3.0 ports with transfer speeds of up to 5 Gbps that you can use to connect external drives, TV tuners and other devices.
+The MOX F module expands your configuration with more USB 3.0 ports with transfer speeds of up to 5 Gbps that you can use to connect external drives, TV tuners and other devices.

-If using module F use this module to power the whole set.
-It‘s possible to power the whole set from module F without using a power supply connector on module A. It is also possible to use both connectors at the same time.
+If using MOX F use this module to power the whole set.
+It‘s possible to power the whole set from MOX F without using the power supply from MOX A. It is also possible to use both power supplies from MOX A and F at the same time.

-Recommended average load for USB ports on module F while using all ports and using power supply on module F is 800mA maximum per port.
+Recommended average load of USB ports on MOX F while using all ports and using power supply on MOX F is 800mA maximum per port.
 This limit should be more than enough for ordinary usage.
 If you need a little bit more we recommend using additional cooling.
-While using power supply on module A only the limit is significantly lower, up to unusable.
+Using only power supply on MOX A significantly deacreases load limit of USB ports.
+It can drop up to unusable level.
 The real limit depends on other connected modules.

 ## Specification